With demand for expert dog care on the up, it's no wonder so many would-be entrepreneurs are wondering how to start a dog walking business.

 While you could use public transport to get you and the dogs around (for instance, if you live in a well-connected city), it’s much easier if you own your own vehicle, especially if the owners don’t live anywhere near a place you can take the pups for a walk.

 Dog walking might not look like a traditional business, but it is still a business.
-You have to keep on top of your finances, including your accounting and taxes (a Self Assessment tax return is a headache for many!)
+You have to keep on top of your finances, including your accounting and taxes.

 And to grow your business and get your name out there, you need a basic understanding of marketing.
 Network with your clients and potentially other businesses who may be interested in working with you.